Devapatel0603/express-dynamic-middlewares/README.md

 #### Handling Custom Errors

 To handle specific error types, you can customize one array.
-This array should contain objects with type, `statusCode`, and `message` properties.
+This array should contain objects with `type`, `statusCode`, and `message` properties.
 Add this logic inside your project where `asyncHandler` is used.

 ```javascript
 const express = require('express');